vanesascode/100-days-of-code/log.md

 So here you have the project in which you can see the code and notes in the readme: https://github.com/vanesascode/react-hook-form-zod-typescript-server-errors-exercises

 ***

+### Day 8️⃣2️⃣ Nov, 3 - Messing with Shadcn/ui

+Shadcn/ui is very much on fire these days and it was used in the social media course I was following.
+So, I took the opportunity today just to focus on what it is and how to use it.

+It is a library of components for React, that can sound similar to Bootstrap, but the difference is that you actually create React components to be used.
+They can be customized with Tailwind and they are really easy to use.

+The one I liked the most so far is the ‘skeleton’ one, which offers professional placeholders for your stuff when it is loading.
+And also, how easy it was to customize the colors theme and set the dark mode.

+***